-Students wishing to pursue careers in capital markets and investment management have a range of resources available to them at Johnson, as we outline below.
+Students wishing to pursue careers in investment research and asset management have a range of resources available to them at the Parker Center, as we outline below.

 Cayuga Fund First Year Sector Analyst Program

-Another unique opportunity for students interested in pursuing investment management careers is the Cayuga Fund first year sector analyst program.
-Approximately 6-7 first year students are selected through a competitive process, modeled after Fidelity Investments' p-test, or prospectus test, in which they are given limited information on the stock of a company, including 10-Q and 10-K filings, sellside analyst reports, conference call transcripts and two hours to come up with an investment recommendation, which they will need to pitch to interviewers.
+A unique opportunity for students interested in pursuing investment management careers is the Cayuga Fund first year sector analyst program - an opportunity to be involved in the management of the Cayuga Fund in the first year of their MBA program for course credit.
+Approximately 6-7 first year students are selected through a competitive process for this opportunity.
+The selection process is modeled after Fidelity Investments' p-test, or prospectus test, in which applicants are given limited information on the stock of a company, including 10-Q and 10-K filings, sellside analyst reports, conference call transcripts and two hours to come up with an investment recommendation, which they will need to pitch to interviewers.
 Successful students are paired with a second year Cayuga Fund analyst and can begin covering a sector and pitching stocks into the fund as assistant portfolio managers.
 They are also given the unique opportunity to be featured in the Cayuga Fund annual report and can indicate their position on their resumes.
-First Year Sector Analysts are not guaranteed a position in the Cayuga Fund during their second year and wil need to re-apply to be student portolio managers in the fund in the spring semester with the rest of the applicant pool.

 Fall Treks and the Investment Management Club (IMC)